Queer in Microbiology: A Conversation

 Professor Bryan Bryson (Massachusetts Institute of Technology, USA)

-Dr Anna Fagre (Colorado State University, USA)
+Dr Anna Fagre (Bat Health Foundation, USA)

-Dr Jason Mellad (Start Codon, Cambridge, UK)
+Dr Jason Mellad (Start Codon, UK)

 * By completing and submitting this form, you understand, and hereby consent that the personal data provided by you in this form will be collected, processed and used by the Microbiology Society to send you any communication relating to the event.
 You understand and hereby consent that the personal data provided by you in this form will be collected, processed and used by the Microbiology Society for the following additional purposes, but only if you tick the relevant box above.
 The Microbiology Society is the data controller for the purpose of Data Protection Legislation.
 The Microbiology Society is a charity registered in England and Wales (Charity Number 264017), a charity registered in Scotland (Charity Number SC039250) and a company limited by guarantee, registered in England (Company Number 1039582).